offensive-packaging/documentation/sliver/index.md

    sliver-server [command]

  Available Commands:
-   daemon      Force start server in daemon mode export-ca   Export certificate authority help        Help about any command
+   builder     Start the process as an external builder completion  Generate the autocompletion script for the specified shell daemon      Force start server in daemon mode export-ca   Export certificate authority help        Help about any command